code2020ansible/AnsiDOC/README.md

 First, companionship and collaboration have no bounds.
 We were able to effectively work together using VMware Code's Slack, Github and the lab environment.
 We made new friendships and will continue using this lab and this team in the future.

-Every team member can find a way to contribute.
-And every team member in this case learned something.
+Every team member can find a way to contribute, And every team member in this case learned something.

 ### What challenges you faced

 Standing up a collaborative lab is no small feat.
 This took too much time.
 And even then, we didn't have the right hardware, so we had to get creative in our solutions.

-Every team member can find a way to contribute.
-And every team member in this case learned something.

 ### Why your chosen language was the right choice for this project